NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 //!
 Sets the specified feature to either enabled or disabled state.
 //!
 //!
 Call this method to enable or disable certain eFeature*.
 //!
-All supported features are enabled by default and have to be disabled explicitly if needed.
+//!
+NOTE: All loaded features are enabled by default and have to be disabled explicitly if needed.
 //!
 //! @param feature Specifies which feature to check
 //! @param enabled Value specifying if feature should be enabled or disabled.